-Short version: SiteGround is the better host.
-Bluehost is cheaper to start.
-If you’re building anything you care about long-term, SiteGround’s performance and support are worth the price premium.
-If you’re experimenting or launching something small, Bluehost’s entry price is hard to argue with.
+Short version: If you’re building something you care about long-term, SiteGround’s performance and support justify the price premium.
+If you’re launching something small and cost minimization is the priority, Bluehost’s entry price is hard to argue with — just go in knowing what you’ll pay in year two.

 Quick Comparison